How To Donate Used Stamps To Raise Money For Charity

 5. The Greyhound Trust

-The Greyhound Trust was founded in 1975, and since then have found over 100,000 loving homes for retired racing greyhounds.
+The Greyhound Trust was founded in 1975, and since then has found over 100,000 loving homes for retired racing greyhounds.
 Each year, the charity rehomes approximately 3,500 retired racing greyhounds and helps hundreds more.
 Here is where to send your stamps to support this work.

 6. Ehlers-Danlos Support UK